t3mpx/Blue-Team-Writeups/HackTheBox/Sherlocks/Easy/Meerkat/readme.md

       "rev": 1,
 ```

-Alternatively, filtering for `HTTP` in Wireshark also shows multiple requests to a `/bonita` endpoint, indicating the application running is `Bonitasoft`:
+Alternatively, filtering for `HTTP` in Wireshark also shows multiple requests to a `/bonita` path, indicating the application running is `Bonitasoft`:

 ![](images/readme.png)